calummoore/blog-product/content/products/snapreport/index.md

   - [ ] Create the modal view (that enables creating a card)
   - [ ] Create a card module for display a line graph

 Not a bad day, especially considering I started at 12.00pm.
-I got the main bulk of the front-end done, but still need to do the integrrations.
+I got the main bulk of the front-end done, but still need to do the integrations.
 I will be back on Monday!

 Next update - Monday 10 June, 9.00am BST